Lost and found: restoring rare terrapins in northern India

 The breeding began and now, several years on and with support from PTES, the captive programme can be hailed a success.
 There are 370 juvenile northern river terrapins of various ages and sizes.
 Today, having developed one of the two largest captive breeding colonies of B. baska in the world (the other in Bangladesh), Sundarbans Tiger Reserve management team and Turtle Survival Alliance are ready to take bold new steps to conserve this species.
 The Batagur Baska Vision Plan 2030 is being drafted and will be initiated through this next PTES-funded project.
 It will be the first in a series of big steps to ensure the long-term survival of a species through a multi-pronged approach.

-Shailendra Singh, who PTES has been supporting for several years, will continue to spearhead this critical work.
-He and his team will upgrade their existing facility and create a ‘model species conservation centre’.
+PTES has been supporting TSA for several years.
+The team will upgrade their existing facility and create a ‘model species conservation centre’.
 The breeding plan will be improved to include controlling the offspring sex ratio, restoration and protection of key nesting habitats, and monitoring the released, with enhanced local participation.

-Moving forward step by step, gradually yet cautiously, Shai and his team aim to successfully reintroduce an ecologically viable population of terrapins back into the wild.
+Moving forward step by step, gradually yet cautiously, the team aims to successfully reintroduce an ecologically viable population of terrapins back into the wild.
 The project is a priority for this species and is fully supported by experts from the IUCN’s Tortoise and Turtle Specialist Group.
-We hope that Shai achieves his aim of restoring these individuals back to parts of their former range, lifting them out of their critically endangered status.
+We hope that the team achieves their aim of restoring these individuals back to parts of their former range, lifting them out of their critically endangered status.

 We want to give northern river terrapins a brighter future; with your help we can make a difference.